Pankajk001/Counter-App---Simple-JavaScript-Project/README.md

 # Counter-App---Simple-JavaScript-Project

-This the begining of Java Script after Tailwind CSS.
+This is the begining of Java Script after Tailwind CSS.